simonemurari/heuristic-guided-drl/gym-subgoal-automata/README.md

-## XAI Project C51 + Rules on OfficeWorld
+## OfficeWorld environment

-In this repository you can find the code to run the C51 and DQN algorithms augmented with rules on the OfficeWorld environment.
-The code of the algorithms is based on the original implementation of CleanRL.
-In `env_README.md` you can find the original README.md of the OfficeWorld environment and in `gym-subgoal-automata` you can find the code for the environments.
+In this repository you can find the code to run the C51 algorithm and its heuristic-guided variants on the OfficeWorld environment.
+The code is adapted from CleanRL to work with OfficeWorld.
+In `env_README.md` you can find the original README.md of the OfficeWorld environment and in `gym-subgoal-automata` you can find the code for all the environments.

 ### Repository Structure

-- **c51_rules.py**:
+- **baselines/**:
-  Contains the implementation of the C51 algorithm with additional rules applied during training.
+  This folder contains the implementation of the normal C51 algorithm without any additional rules and the reward machine variant where non suggested actions are penalized.

+- **Heuristic-Guided variants**:
+  `h_c51_product.py`, `h_c51_shift.py` are the heuristic-guided variants of C51.

-- **dqn_rules.py**:
+- **config.py**:
-  Contains the implementation of the DQN algorithm with additional rules applied during training.
+  This file is used to set the different parameters for each run (learning rate, batch size, environment settings, etc.).

 ### How to run